-The second part of the agenda will look at the digital skills critical for employment, with contributions from the NHS and other employers.
+The second part of the agenda will look at the digital skills critical for employment, with contributions from employers.
 Our speakers will provide a lens for educating people of all ages to succeed in a world where digital technology is automating ever more complex tasks and what we should do collectively to make sure our country has the right educational infrastructure, capability and capacity to upskill the UK's workforce.

 If you're committed to making the technology evolution work for everyone in society, then you need to be at this brand-new digital literacy conference from BCS who won an award for ‘Best New Conference 2019’

 Join in the debate that's influencing digital literacy policy.

 Brian Runciman, Head of Content and Insight, BCS

 Brian has been an IT journalist for nearly 20 years.
 During his time with BCS he has edited our member magazine ITNOW, the second oldest computing title in the world, and taken a particular interest in the societal impact of computing.
 He tweets @BrianRunciman

 11:05 - Digital Access for all